 Concerns from the FDA

 Moreover, because all contact lenses are considered medical devices, selling them without a prescription from a doctor is actually illegal.
 While that doesn’t stop some online retailers, costume shops, and party stores from selling them, know that the FDA strongly recommends against purchasing contact lenses in these ways.
-On top of concerns regarding proper fit, quality can become an issue; if these vendors are willing to sell products illegally, they are also likely willing to sell cheaply-made junk.
+On top of concerns regarding proper fit, quality can become an issue; if these vendors are willing to sell products illegally, they are also likely willing to sell cheaply made products.

 When you get contacts from your eye doctor, you’re also given instructions and information on how to properly wear and take care of your contacts.
 Costume contacts come without these instructions or advice from medical professionals.
 Without proper instruction, contacts may not be stored, disinfected, or handled properly, leading to dry eyes or infection.